JuliaImageRecon/SPECTrecon.jl/README.md

 This repo provides forward and back-projection methods for SPECT image reconstruction.

+It also has methods for ML-EM and ML-OS-EM image reconstruction.

+For examples with graphics,
+see the
+[documentation][docs-stable-url].
+The examples include an illustration of how to integrate deep learning into SPECT reconstruction.

 Designed for use with the
 [Michigan Image Reconstruction Toolbox (MIRT)](https://github.com/JeffFessler/MIRT.jl) or similar frameworks.